Sincerely (Kali Uchis album): Promotion

 On March 17, 2025, Uchis announced the album title in a video on social media that shows her writing a letter in a candle-lit room wearing sleep clothes.
 She simultaneously announced her partnership with American record label Capitol Records and its chairman Tom March.
 On March 18, Uchis announced the album's first single "Sunshine & Rain…", which was released on March 27, 2025.
-On March 27, 2025 she announced the release date for the album to be May 9, 2025, alongside the album's cover art the same day.
+On March 27, 2025, she announced the release date for the album to be May 9, 2025, alongside the album's cover art the same day.
 On April 25, 2025, she released the second single "ILYSMIH".

 In May 2025, Uchis announced The Sincerely, Tour in support of the album.
-The tour began on August 14, 2025 in Portland and concludes on September 25, 2025 in Denver, with Thee Sacred Souls opening.
+The tour began on August 14, 2025, in Portland and concluded on February 25, 2026, in Mexico City, with Thee Sacred Souls opening.

 Critical reception

 Sincerely received widespread acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on 7 reviews, indicating "universal acclaim".
 The review aggregator site AnyDecentMusic? compiled 7 reviews and gave the album an average of 7.7 out of 10, based on their assessment of the critical consensus.

 Stefanie Fernández of Rolling Stone wrote, "The acceptance Uchis finds on the latter half of the album doesn't come at the expense of the chaos and insecurity she sings about earlier on.
 It's all there, together: love and hurt, heaven and earth, birth and loss."
 NMEs Nick Levine gave the album four stars rating out of five and wrote, "Here, her music shimmers with confidence even when her lyrics hint at deep-rooted insecurities.
 The world is a particularly brutal place right now, but this album supplies a timely but timeless-sounding balm."
 Robin Murray of Clash stated, "This is a record that sets the lights to dim and revels in the shadows.
 At times little more than whisper, Sincerely strips away the excess to unfurl the pure truth of love.
 Another crowning achievement, it’s long past time we honoured Kali Uchis as a transformative R&B talent."
 Pitchforks Alfred Soto wrote, "Sincerely plays better as a whole rather than as tracks excerpted for a playlist, which is fine, though "Sugar!
 Honey!
 Love!" and "Daggers!" rank among Uchis' most lived-in tracks.
 Besides, albums as guileless and hermetic as Sincerely, recorded by ambitious artists of relative youth, tend to look like a moment's monument to a joy that they have no way of knowing is transient, and if it isn't, well, that's fine too."